Better Living in Our Communities

 Employment (Bringing and Keeping Jobs)

 Our area has a history of employment leaving the area with the closing of the big textile mills over the years.
 You can drive through the rural areas and see where the railroad beds have been torn up and are now growing weeds and trees.
-The railyards in some small towns are deserted and the stations sit idle.
-Brick plants are being converted into condominiums, retail, and conference space if they are being used at all.
-It takes money and hope to pick up and move your family, and not everyone wants to leave family ties and property.
+The railyards in some small towns, like Manchester in Meriwether County, are deserted and the stations sit idle.
+Brick buildings that used to house the plants are being converted into condominiums, retail, and conference space if they are being used at all.
+It takes money, dreams, and hope to move your family, and not everyone wants to leave family ties and property.

-In recent years, we’ve had some success with bringing some industry back, e.g. KIA, Remington, Duracell, TSYS, AFLAC, BCBS, Amazon, and others.
-They’ve been primarily locating near or actually IN urban areas.
+In recent years, we’ve had some success with bringing some industries back, e.g. KIA, Remington, Duracell, TSYS, AFLAC, BCBS, Amazon, Freyer, Shopify, and others.
+They’ve been primarily locating their plants near or actually IN urban areas.
 While understandable for many reasons, this does not help our rural residents much.
 If they decide to seek employment, they must drive considerable distances every day to get there.
-KIA is the sole outlier because they chose to locate in West Point for their massive plant.
+KIA is the sole outlier because they chose to locate near West Point for their massive plant.
 Incentives can be given to encourage businesses to locate further out such as:

-- Utilities are either available or can be constructed.
+• Utilities are either available or can be constructed. (clean energy, broadband, communications)

 This area does offer so much for family living.
 We know that.
 It falls to us to convey that to companies that are coming in from the outside to see what we see.
 Plus, we need to offer them the things that they are looking for in good measure.
 One of the things that I see is that we need to act as a unit instead of by county.
 People drive to Kia, for example, from Troup, Meriwether, Harris, and Muscogee plus others.
 All of the counties involved then benefit.